sankalp1999/Image_Captioning_Without_Attention/README.md

 This repository contains the code and the files for the implementation of the Image captioning model.
 The implementation is similar to proposed in the paper [Show and Tell](https://arxiv.org/abs/1411.4555).

 This project is a stepping stone towards the version with Soft attention which has several differences in its implementation.
 You can check out the attention version [here.](https://github.com/sankalp1999/Image_Captioning) (It contains a deployed caption bot also!!)
+This is a good starting point for somebody who has finished some online MOOCs since it involves all the concepts and various resources are available if one gets stuck.
+The same is not true for the attention based models.

 - [Running Locally](https://github.com/sankalp1999/Image_Captioning_Without_Attention#how-to-run-on-local-machine)
 - [Architecture details](https://github.com/sankalp1999/Image_Captioning_Without_Attention#model-architecture)